SoftUni-Internal/interactive-content/EN/00-Final-Exam/00-Problem-01.md

 Some of your friends have decided to go on a rather long trip, however, they are really distracted right now, as they need to prepare for the road.

 So, they have asked you to help them organize their trip by creating a program that will process some changes to their initial travel plan.

 You will be given a string containing the initial list of **travel destinations.**

-Afterward, you will receive commands, which represent changes to the travel plan, until you receive the command `Travel`.
+Afterward, you will receive **commands**, which represent changes to the travel plan, until you receive the command `Travel`.

 The commands may be: